 When I moved to Seattle in 2015, my graduate school orientation week included a day in which new students could sign up for various day trips.
 Excited to try riding a ferry for the first time, I signed up for a day trip outing to Bainbridge Island.

 From our location near Pike Place market, we walked to the ferry terminal and rode a ferry to Bainbridge Island.
 It was there, on my first visit, that I began to discover just how much I loved this unique island and the way it offers a completely different life just a few minutes away from dense and crowded downtown Seattle.
 Over the years that I lived in Pike Place market, whenever I needed to clear my head with a view of an open horizon I’d hop on a ferry and spend an afternoon walking around Bainbridge Island.

 It was through exploring the island on foot that I had the chance to try many new and different experiences, to shop in news stores, and to taste my way around the island.
 I discovered, also, that Bainbridge Island at Christmas is particularly magical, and previously I’ve written on the best ways to enjoy the holiday season on the island.
 Based on all of those experiences, here is my guide to things to do in Bainbridge Island.

 Curated for Car-less pedestrians

 If you, like me, find yourself in Bainbridge Island without a car, this list is perfect for you.
 You don’t need a bus pass or public transportation on Bainbridge Island- so much is walkable!
-While travelers with a car can enjoy all sorts of activities in Bainbridge including hiking, wineries, a Japanese American Exclusion Memorial (acknowledging the World War II-era internment camp on Bainbridge Island), and botanical gardens, tourists visiting without a car who are navigating the island by foot as pedestrians will be a little more limited in the distance that can be covered.
+Travelers with a car can enjoy all sorts of activities in Bainbridge including hiking, wineries, a Japanese American Exclusion Memorial (acknowledging the World War II-era internment camp on Bainbridge Island), and botanical gardens.
+However, tourists visiting without a car who are navigating the island by foot as pedestrians will be a little more limited in the distance that can be covered.